Middlesex Greenway (New Jersey)

-The Middlesex Greenway is a 3.5 mi rail trail in New Jersey Metuchen, Edison and Woodbridge.
+The Middlesex Greenway is a 3.5 mi rail trail Metuchen, Edison and Woodbridge Township in Middlesex County, New Jersey.
 It is part of the Middlesex County Park System.
 It makes up a portion of the East Coast Greenway.

-The trail begins at Crows Mill Road near William Street in the Fords/Keasbey section of Woodbridge and terminates in Metuchen at Middlesex Avenue, with 12 entry points.
+The trail begins at Girl Scout Park on William Street in the Fords/Keasbey section of Woodbridge Township and terminates in Metuchen at Greenway Park on Middlesex Avenue, with 12 entry points.
 Construction costs were $5 million.
 Expansion to Perth Amboy and South Plainfield has also been proposed.

 History

-The trail's roadbed originates from the Easton & Amboy Railroad created by the Lehigh Valley Railroad in 1875 to transport anthracite coal to a transfer dock in Perth Amboy for subsequent delivery to New York City.
+The trail's roadbed originates from the Easton and Amboy Railroad created by the Lehigh Valley Railroad in 1875 to transport anthracite coal to a transfer dock in Perth Amboy for subsequent delivery to New York City.
 The line was consolidated into Conrail with other bankrupt railroads in 1976, and abandoned in 1991.

 Using open space funds, Middlesex County purchased the roadbed from Conrail in December 2002 for approximately $50,000.
-In 2004 Edison elected officials challenged NJDOT's plan to replace an original railroad trestle with a 140-foot-long tunnel-like structure to carry the trail under US Route 1.
+In 2004, Edison elected officials challenged NJDOT's plan to replace an original railroad trestle with a 140-foot-long tunnel-like structure to carry the trail under U.S. Route 1.
 The proposed culvert would have reduced the trail's capacity to a 14-foot-wide by 10-foot-high passageway, potentially preventing mounted police from traversing the highway.
 NJDOT eventually agreed to construct a pedestrian bridge in lieu of the culvert.